ianJStutor/curriculum_microgolf/_02_pong/README.md

 1. ball and resetBall()
 2. init() is a new function that calls resetBall()
+3. ball.life short (100 frames) for now because there's no collision detection; ball will fly off canvas right away

 ### 04 - Update and draw ball

+1. Delete testing code from loop()
-1. Euler integration
+2. Euler integration
-2. Life timer
+3. Life countdown before resetBall()

 ### 05 - Wall collision

-1. Position detection
+1. Position relative to canvas width and height
 2. Velocity change
+3. Increase life (code uses 250 frames)